joycexjiang/outliersnft-web/README.md

-# Outliers NFT Minting Web Page - Basic HardHat Project
+# Outliers NFT Minting Web Page & Basic HardHat Project

 ## Introduction
 This project is created through the tutorial by [buildspace](https://buildspace.so/projects), demonstrating a basic Hardhat use case.
 The objective was to create a web page using ReactJS where individuals can connect to their wallet and mint the [Outliers NFT](https://github.com/joycexjiang/floodgate-outliers-nft).
+This repository includes the smart contract as well as the web platform.

 1. Run `npm install` in web_react folder
 2. Run `npm run start` to start the project